 Unless otherwise determined by the Committee, if a Consultant's engagement with the Corporation or a Subsidiary ceases for any reason other than for Cause, all unvested Options held by the Consultant on the Consultant's Termination Date shall automatically terminate on the Termination Date and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise.
-The Consultant may, within 30 days after the Consultant's Termination Date, or such shorter period as is remaining in the term of the Options, exercise the Consultant's vested Options in accordance with Section 5.5.
-At the end of such 30-day period or such shorter period as is remaining in the term of the Options, the unexercised Options shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise.
+The Consultant may, within 30 days after the Consultant's vested Options in accordance with Section 5.5.
+At the end of such 30-day period or such shorter period as is remaining in the term of the Options, exercise the Consultant's vested Options in the term of the Options, the unexercised Options shall automatically terminate and be of no further force or effect, and no amount shall be payable to the Participant in respect thereof as compensation, damages or otherwise.